drmohundro/drmohundro.github.io/_posts/2013-02-05-easy-date-math-with-powershell.markdown

 ---
+layout: post
-title: Easy Date Math with PowerShell
+title: "Easy Date Math with PowerShell"
 date: 2013/02/05
+category: blog
+---

 Date math is hard... at least for me.
 My brain has trouble thinking in terms of dates.
 I probably overanalyze things, but if you say something like "let's